wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-characterization/viewing-diagnostics.rst

 3D Diagnostics
 --------------

-The ``3D Diagnostics`` button will generate a 3d plot of voltage over the entire velocity-acceleration plane (this may be an adjusted voltage to remove the nonlinearity in mechanisms with nonlinear equations, such as arms).
+The :guilabel:`3D Diagnostics` button will generate a 3d plot of voltage over the entire velocity-acceleration plane (this may be an adjusted voltage to remove the nonlinearity in mechanisms with nonlinear equations, such as arms).

 .. image:: images/3ddiagnosticplot.png
    :alt: Picture of the 3D diagnostic plot